microsoft/onnxruntime/docs/reference/operators/add-custom-op.md

 {:toc}

 ## Define and register a custom operator
-A custom operator class inherits from `Ort::CustomOpBase` and provides implementations for methods that define the operator's characteristics and functionality.
+A custom operator class inherits from `Ort::CustomOpBase` and provides implementations for member functions that define the operator's characteristics and functionality.
 For example, the following snippet shows the class definition for a basic custom operator named "MyCustomOp" with 2 inputs and 1 output.

 ```C++
 struct MyCustomOp : Ort::CustomOpBase<MyCustomOp, MyCustomKernel> {